Inspect network activity in Microsoft Edge DevTools

 To get the most out of this tutorial, open up the demo and try out the features on the demo page.

-You may prefer to dock DevTools to the bottom of your window.
+You might prefer to dock DevTools to the bottom of your window.

-Right now the Network panel is empty.
+Right now the Network tool is empty.
 DevTools only logs network activity after you open it and no network activity has occurred since you opened DevTools.

 Log network activity